 • The presentation/activities should be safe, effective, educational… and hopefully, fun!

 • It is not required, but desirable, to include results/evaluations from conducting the activities with middle school children.

 • It is not required, but desirable, to include a grade-appropriate science teacher as an advisor to the competing teams.

 Individual or team entries are allowed.
 No more than five students per team.
 No more than two student teams per SFB student chapter or departmental program.
 The Society for Biomaterials reserves the right to distribute ideas/materials from winning projects to SFB student chapters, for use in widespread K-8 outreach.

 Judging and Awards

 Educational modules will be judged by educators across a spectrum of biomaterials education, including innovative K-12 educators and university professors, and will be overseen by the SFB Education and Professional Development Committee.
 There will be designated time for oral presenters to interact with the judges.
 The judges will evaluate the educational modules and also provide constructive feedback to encourage adoption and dissemination.
 Each module will be evaluated by three separate judges, and the student chapter with the project judged to have the greatest potential for educational impact will be awarded $1500.
-Second and third place chapters will receive $1000 and $500 respectively.
-Each of the projects will be featured in a 2023 issue of the Biomaterials Forum and featured on the Society For Biomaterials website.
+Second and third-place chapters will receive $1000 and $500 respectively.
+Each of the projects will be featured on the Society For Biomaterials website here.